ark-network/arkdev.info/docs/learn/concepts.md

 1. **Unroll** forces the spending transaction format.
 The tx creates the next level of the script tree on-chain.
 Splitting the value into 2 outputs with the children taproot scripts.
 2. **Sweep** lets the Ark Service Provider to spend the whole shared output after a timeout.

 ![shared output](/img/shared-output.png)
-- Tree can have a radix higher than 2 (ex: radix 4)

 ### Rounds